CASP-Systems-BU/koala/README.md

 *(Human time: 15 minutes, run time: 10 minutes)*

 Sec 5.3.1 runs a single experiment with 32 tasks per operator, demonstrating that Koala scales to high parallelism without disruption.
 This experiment is a complement and not required for the main claims of the paper.
-This experiment runs on CloudLab `c6620` machines.
+This experiment runs on 20 CloudLab `c6620` machines (16 workers, one of which is colocated with the coordinator; 4 Kafka nodes).

 **1. Run the experiment**